BirdeeHub/ExampleKotlinPluginLoader/README.md

 It can also close them individually or all at once, and contains various useful reference functions

+For optimum performance, do not load too many directories, individual files are MUCH faster in large numbers.
+All in 1 or 2 directories is fine though.

 It was a tiny part of another program but it came out so nicely I figured it could be useful to people before I finish the other project.

 I then built a quick mockup test for it to upload it, in case someone finds it useful